 Tax filing can be a stressful process, but for many Americans, the silver lining is that they will receive at least some sort of refund.
 If you are one of the individuals who expect to receive a check from Uncle Sam this year, here are a few ideas for putting your hard-earned money to good use:

-Fund an IRA – Depending on your Modified Adjusted Gross Income (MAGI), you may be eligible to make a contribution to a Roth IRA or a deductible contribution to a Traditional IRA.
-You can contribute up to $5,500 this year, with a $1,000 “catch-up” contribution available to those aged 50 and older, assuming you have earned income.
+• Fund an IRA – Depending on your Modified Adjusted Gross Income (MAGI), you may be eligible to make a contribution to a Roth IRA or a deductible contribution to a Traditional IRA up to the annual maximum contribution amounts set by the IRS.

-Give to charity – For those who itemize deductions (or plan to) and are charitably inclined, donating cash or property to a qualified organization can have a sizeable impact on next years tax bill.
-In general, contributions to charity can be deducted by up to 50% of AGI, but a 30% limitation may apply to certain organizations.
+• Give to charity – For those who itemize deductions (or plan to) and are charitably inclined, donating cash or property to a qualified organization can have a sizeable impact on next year’s tax bill.
+Certain limitations apply based on AGI.